-Response: The Downtown Zoning classification allows for higher intensities in a mixed-use setting to encourage a downtown lifestyle and appropriate balance of land uses with an enhanced pedestrian environment.
-This application will result in the revitalization of an underutilized property.
-The existing D/DMU-2 PBD DO zoning and proposed revised development plan and modified stipulations will allow for context appropriate property development standards compared to what is currently allowed pursuant to the C-2 zoning designation under which the Property was originally developed.
-The application would modify the previously approved D/DMU- Type 2 PBD DO zoning development plan approved with case 1-ZN-2014 as stipulated to allow for the proposed use.
+Response: The Downtown zoning classification allows for higher intensities in a mixed-use setting to encourage a downtown lifestyle and appropriate balance of land uses with an enhanced pedestrian environment.
+The rezoning to D/DMU-2 DO zoning and proposed revised development plan will allow for context appropriate redevelopment of the Property with current Downtown development standards.
+Notably the two parcels currently have Downtown zoning dating back to 1986 (27-ZN-1986 for address 7515 with no specific site plan approval) and 2006 (12-ZN-2006 for address 7521 with approval for 6 dwelling units).